What is a financial advisor?

 How important is communication and transparency with clients as a financial advisor?

-Communication and transparency with clients are crucial, enabling them to understand their investments and financial plans and make informed decisions about their financial future.
+Communication and transparency enable them to understand their investments and financial plans and make informed decisions about their financial future.
 Financial advisors must understand complex financial concepts and strategies and maintain regular and open communication with clients to address their concerns and questions.

 What are some effective strategies for developing comprehensive financial plans as a financial advisor?